The front of the church in the past.

 In 2001, the V. Rev. Father George Dimopoulos, the current parish priest, began a new Greek school to educate students about the Greek language, history, religion, and culture.
 A weekly Sunday school occurs after the Sunday Divine Liturgy.
 The church also features educational programs which occur during the time of Greek Independence Day and Christmas.

-In 2006, the parish began to feature semi-annual Greek food festivals in the social hall of the parish.
+In 2006, the parish began to host semi-annual Greek food festivals in the social hall of the parish.
 The festivals have become well known to the entire Wilkes-Barre/Scranton area and continue to grow.
 Other annual parish events include dinner dances, Greek cookie sales, Christmas and Easter dinners, a Vasilopita dinner held in January to benefit Saint Basil Academy for Orphans and Children in Need in New York, and Greek Independence Day (March 25, 1821) celebrations.

 April 4, 2008- Greek Flag Raising Ceremony at the Luzerne County Courthouse